NajmosSalahin/NajmosSalahin/README.md

 ### About Me

-As a passionate **Web Developer** based in Dhaka, Bangladesh, I specialize in crafting dynamic, responsive, and user-centric digital experiences.
-My core focus is on building clean, efficient, and scalable web solutions that transform creative ideas into impactful online platforms.
-I'm constantly learning and exploring new technologies to enhance my expertise and deliver cutting-edge results.
+I'm a Data Scientist and Web Developer from Dhaka, Bangladesh, focused on crafting dynamic, data-driven digital experiences.
+My expertise in deep learning, MLOps, Python, and SQL allows me to build innovative web apps, from AI-enhanced learning platforms to intelligent productivity tools, making complex data user-friendly.

 ---